py-sdl/py-sdl2/doc/tutorial/helloworld.rst

 Any graphical application requires access to the screen, mostly in form of a window, which basically represents a portion of the screen, the application has access to and the application can manipulate.
-In most cases that portion has a border and title bar around it, so the user can move it around on the screen and reorganize anything, so it fits his needs.
+In most cases that portion has a border and title bar around it, allowing the user to move it around on the screen and reorganize everythingin a way to fit his needs.

 Once we have imported all necessary parts, let's create a window to have access to the screen, so we can display the logo and thus represent it